What Are Common Pitfalls During SOC 2 and ISO 27001 audits?

 Mistake #8: Inadequate Issue Response and Remediation

 What Happens: Auditor finds a gap in your controls.
 Instead of addressing it systematically, you panic and implement a quick fix that creates new problems.
+Failing to conduct readiness assessments can also result in unexpected compliance gaps that surface during the audit process.

 Professional Issue Management: